-A partnership between: Stockport Metropolitan Borough Council, NHS Stockport Clinical Commissioning Group, Stockport NHS Foundation Trust and Pennine Care NHS Foundation Trust Whenever you access health and care services a record will be kept about you.
+Stockport Together is a partnership between NHS Stockport Clinical Commissioning Group, Pennine Care NHS Foundation Trust (mental health services), Stockport Metropolitan Borough Council, Stockport NHS Foundation Trust (Stepping Hill hospital and community health services) and Viaduct Health (a federation representing all Stockport GPs) Whenever you access health and care services a record will be kept about you.
 These records can be both electronic and paper and may be stored at places such as your GP practice, local hospital or social care services.